 5. What if I have to pay bills before I get my aid?
 (Such as application fees, program deposits, or airline tickets.)
 Have your family pay if possible.
 If not possible, tell the program or university they need to wait.
 (They are used to this and may ask you to have Ms. Gagnon provide an estimate of the aid you will receive.)
-To purchase a plane ticket, use the STA Travel “Book now, pay later” program.
-For this and other planning information consult Pre-Departure Planning.
+For other planning information consult Pre-Departure Planning.

 6. Should I apply for a grant from my study abroad program?
 Absolutely!
 Large program providers – Arcadia, CET, CIEE, DIS, IES, IFSA, and SIT – award many small grants.
 These grants do not affect your Bates aid unless they are very large.
 Information is on the programs’ websites.
 It is pretty easy to get some extra aid to offset expenses not included in your Bates aid award such as extra travel or incidental expenses.

 7. What if I do not understand this?
 First, look at the Sample Budget Worksheet and then re-read this page.
 If still confused, please see Mr. Das or Ms. Bisson.